The 6 Best Reflective Running Shoes for Staying Visible After Dark

 Nighttime runs just got a whole lot safer.

 The running gods played a cruel trick on us when they made some of the best weather for running into the time of year with the least sunlight.
-Especially as fall marathon training reaches its peak, so does the struggle of getting a sunny midday run in cheap work, school, family time, and all your other daytime responsibilities.
+Especially as fall marathon training reaches its peak, so does the struggle of getting a sunny midday run in between work, school, family time, and all your other daytime responsibilities.
 At some point or another, as our miles climb up, we have to brave a run in the dark—to do so safely, it’s crucial to stay seen on the road.

 The Best Reflective Running Shoes